Dingo: Hunting behaviour

 Dingo packs may attack young cattle and buffalo, but never healthy, grown adults.
 They focus on the sick or injured young.
 The tactics include harassing a mother with young, panicking a herd to separate the adults from the young, or watching a herd and looking for any unusual behaviour that might then be exploited.

 One 1992 study in the Fortescue River region observed that cattle defend their calves by circling around the calves or aggressively charging dingoes.
 In one study of 26 approaches, 24 were by more than one dingo and only four resulted in calves being killed.

 Dingoes often revisited carcasses.
 They did not touch fresh cattle carcasses until these were largely skin and bone, and even when these were plentiful, they still preferred to hunt kangaroos.

 Of 68 chases of sheep, 26 sheep were seriously injured, but only eight were killed.
 The dingoes could outrun the sheep and the sheep were defenceless.
 However, the dingoes in general appeared not to be motivated to kill sheep, and in many cases just loped alongside the sheep before veering off to chase another sheep.
 For those that did kill and consume sheep, a large quantity of kangaroo was still in their diet, indicating once again a preference for kangaroo.

-Lone dingoes can run down a rabbit, but are more successful by targeting kittens near rabbit warrens.
+Lone dingoes can run down a rabbit, but are more successful by targeting kits near rabbit warrens.
 Dingoes take nestling birds, in addition to birds that are moulting and therefore cannot fly.
 Predators often use highly intelligent hunting techniques.
 Dingoes on Fraser Island have been observed using waves to entrap, tire, and help drown an adult swamp wallaby and an echidna.
 In the coastal wetlands of northern Australia, dingoes depend on magpie geese for a large part of their diet and a lone dingo sometimes distracts these while a white-breasted sea eagle makes a kill that is too heavy for it to carry off, with the dingo then driving the sea eagle away.
 They also scavenge on prey dropped from the nesting platforms of sea eagles.
 Lone dingoes may hunt small rodents and grasshoppers in grass by using their senses of smell and hearing, then pouncing on them with their forepaws.

 Competitors

 Dingoes and their hybrids co-exist with the native quoll.
-They also co-occur in the same territory as the introduced European red fox and feral cat, but little is known about the relationships between these three.
+They also co-occur in the same territory as the introduced European red fox and feral cat, but little is known about the relationships among these three.
 Dingoes and their hybrids can drive off foxes from sources of water and occasionally eat feral cats.
 Dingoes can be killed by feral water buffalo and cattle goring and kicking them, from snake bite, and predation on their pups (and occasionally adults) by wedge-tailed eagles.